yash13565/yash13565/README.md

-💻 Frontend Developer with 1 year of hands-on experience in building responsive and user-friendly web applications.
+💻 Frontend Developer with almost 2 years of hands-on experience in building responsive and user-friendly web applications.

-🚀 Proficient in HTML, CSS, and JavaScript, with a strong emphasis on modern frontend frameworks like React.js.
+🚀 Proficient in HTML, CSS, and JavaScript, with a strong emphasis on modern frontend frameworks like Next.js.

 🎨 Passionate about creating visually appealing and intuitive user interfaces that enhance the overall user experience.